saud-tkxel/java/README.md

 ## AWS Credentials Setup

 1. Store AWS credentials in GitHub secrets.
-2. Use the `aws-actions/configure-aws-credentials` action to configure AWS credentials in GitHub Actions.
+2. Used the `aws-actions/configure-aws-credentials` action to configure AWS credentials in GitHub Actions.